Isabel Ferrera

 Guillermo Domínguez-Huerta, PhD, is a virologist and specialist in environmental viruses.
 He began his scientific career studying the evolution of quasispecies of begomoviruses causing the tomato yellow leaf curl disease at the Institute of Subtropical and Mediterranean Horticulture “La Mayora” (joint institute between CSIC and the University of Malaga).
 Subsequently, he joined Matthew Sullivan’s research group at Ohio State University, where he studied marine and soil RNA virus ecology using data from the Tara Oceans and Stordalen Mire.
 Guillermo is interested in understanding how viruses impact natural ecosystems and biogeochemical cycles.
 He is currently a postdoctoral researcher at IEO Málaga and studies the ecology of virioplankton communities in the Alboran Sea and the Mar Menor using bioinformatics methods.

 Jorge J. Santos-Bruña started his research career with the study of mesoscale convective phenomena (DANA) through meteorological modeling at the University of Alicante.
 During his collaboration grant he was developing an IoT architecture for the physicochemical monitoring of coral crops.
 During his MSc in oceanography, he showed interest in the study of plankton and its relationships with biogeochemical cycles, collaborating in projects on the development of ocean-based carbon sequestration (CDR) technologies.
-Recently, he joined our team through the JAE Intro grant, and studies the diversity and distribution of photoheterotrophic bacteria in the Alboran Sea.
+He joined our team through the JAE Intro grant, and studied the diversity and distribution of photoheterotrophic bacteria in the Alboran Sea.
+He stayed in our group to conduct his PhD thesis on marine viruses.

 Silke Martínez Moreno is a biologist specialising in the study of holobionts.
 She is conducting her thesis at the University of Granada on echinoderm holobionts and their ecosystem functions in coastal areas, supervised by Dr. Isabel Reche and by myself.
 She conducts studies of the microbial communities of holobionts looking for phylogenetic and/or environmental patterns.
 She also studies the possible functionalities of holobionts related to the nitrogen cycle using PCR and ddPCR techniques.